-Appendix A Glossary of IAR-Specific Terminology
+Appendix A Glossary of Illinois Assessment of Readiness (IAR)-Specific Terminology

 Glossary of IAR-Specific Terminology

 This glossary contains IAR-specific terms.
 The manual covers IAR policies, and there are IAR policies in Appendix C of the Test Coordinator Manual.